transcom/mymove-docs/docs/backend/guides/service-objects/overview.md

 package that implement our business logic.
 An example of a service object would be something like `AddressUpdater` to update an `Address` record, or `MTOShipmentCreator` to create an `MTOShipment` record.

+### Where Do Service Objects Fit In?

+We mentioned above that a service object is a combination of the business and data access layers and that our handlers are our presentation layer.
+To see what this means in practice, let's look at what this might look like with a fake example (fake because the code doesn't actually do this because standards have changed over time).
+Say a request came in to create a service member through the internal API.
+An ideal flow without errors would look something like this:

+* The handler (e.g. `CreateServiceMemberHandler`) would handle auth checks
+* Handler translates/converts data from payload types (swagger types) to model types
+* Handler uses a service object (e.g. `ServiceMemberCreator`) to create a service member
+* Handler returns response with newly created service member

+There are more docs you can check out: [Using service objects](usage).
+Note that this is one of the last steps in the tutorial, so it may make more sense if you're following along with the docs.

 ### Service Object Types

 We have a few different kinds of service objects: